sgoldenlab/simba/docs/Tutorial_tools.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/reorg_1.png" />
 </p>

-6. The `Current Order` sub-menu on the right represents the column order of the input files.
-The `New Order` sub-menu on the right represents the order which the body-parts should be re-ordered to.
-Use the drop-down menus to select the new order of the body-parts and click on `Run re-organization`.
+6. The `Current Order` sub-menu on represents the column order of the input files.
+The `New Order` sub-menu on represents the order which the body-parts should be re-ordered to.
+Use the drop-down menus to select the new order of the body-parts, then click on `Run re-organization`.

-7. Your new, re-organized files will be saved in a dat-time stamped folder inside the `Data Folder` selected in Step 2.
+7. Your new, re-organized files will be saved in a date-time stamped folder inside the `Data Folder` selected in Step 2.
 The new folder will be named something like `Reorganized_bp_20210726111127`.